Kawin101/kawin101/README.md

-# Let's me introduct myself
+# Hello!
+> Let me introduce myself.
 I'm Kawin, a senior student and software engineer living in Thailand. \
 I'm studying computer science and information technology at Khon Kaen University. \
 I'm interested in software development and applied mathematics.